Sciss/dotterweide-exp-metals/CONTRIBUTING.md

 features, by not reporting duplicate issues.
 Providing the following information will increase the chances of your issue being dealt with quickly:

-- __Overview of the Issue__ - in the case of code, if an error is being thrown a non-minified stack trace helps.
+- __Overview of the Issue__ - if an error is being thrown a non-minified stack trace helps
-  In the case of a text document, describe which document you are referring to.
-- __Motivation for or Use Case__ - explain why this is an issue for you
+- __Motivation for or Use Case__ - explain why this is a bug for you
+- __Project Version(s)__ - is it a regression?
+- __Environment and Operating System__ - state under which system the problem occurs (OS, Java and Scala version etc.)
+- __Reproduce the Error__ - provide a simple reproducible example or an unambiguous set of steps.
 - __Related Issues__ - has a similar issue been reported before?
-- __Suggest a Fix__ - if you can't fix the issue yourself, perhaps you can point to what might be causing the problem (line of code or commit, or position in a text document)
+- __Suggest a Fix__ - if you can't fix the bug yourself, perhaps you can point to what might be causing the problem (line of code or commit)

 __If you get help, help others.
 That way everyone benefits!__